-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Outside the political arena, traders will again have an eye on the retail sector with Wal-Mart Stores Inc. reporting earnings of a $1 a share before the bell.
 Analysts had been expecting earnings of about 96 cents a share in the latest quarter.

-In Toronto, stocks also looked for a negative start with futures falling more than 1 per cent early on.
+In Toronto, the S&P/TSX composite was off 81.81 points, or 0.54 per cent, at 15,191.87 as oil and gold prices fell.
+The index was led lower by utilities and materials stocks.
 In addition to negative sentiment affecting global markets, traders in Canada are also contending with volatile oil markets which saw crude prices slip Thursday morning.

-Overseas, Asian stocks were sharply lower, while European markets were off between 0.94 per cent and 1.32 per cent in the opening hours.
+Overseas, Asian stocks were sharply lower, while European markets were also down.

 Commodities

-Crude prices were off more than 1 per cent on Thursday morning after the latest inventory figures suggested a lower-than-expected drawdown in U.S. crude inventories.
+Crude prices were down but off early lows as traders weighed the latest inventory figures showing a lower-than-expected drawdown in U.S. crude inventories.
 On Wednesday, the U.S. Energy Information Administration said inventories fell 1.8 million barrels in the week to May 12, lower than market forecasts.
 Attention now turns to OPEC's meeting in Vienna next week.
 Key members have already indicated the cartel and non-OPEC members will extend production cuts until the middle of next year.

 "Could the Saudis bring the ‘bazooka’ to Vienna and surprise the market with larger supply cuts?," Desjardins Capital Markets analysts asked in a morning note.
 "The negative tail risk ahead of the OPEC meeting appears fairly minimal at this point following a series of endorsements to extend supply cuts—not only from cartel oil ministers but also from several non-OPEC players, most importantly the Russian Federation."